 Working in the Gift

 This means that I no longer enter into contracts or make agreements of exchange, but rather I offer my talents and services freely as gifts to whom I choose, and just as openly accept and receive gifts from whomever wishes me and my family well.
-If you have a project that needs my magic touch, please reach out.
+If you have a heart-first project that needs my magic touch, please reach out.

 Working in the gift has already proven expansive and liberating.
 Giving is the easy part.
 Who doesn’t want free work?
 But opening up to receiving and accepting feels more challenging.

-Gifts of money are always welcome
+Gifts of coin are always welcome

 If you have arrived here with some unsolved mysteries about what it means to live and work in the gift, allow me to address some frequent inquiries.